puppetlabs-toy-chest/puppet-quest-guide/quests/application_orchestrator.md

 1. **Host**: Our webserver needs to know the hostname of the database server.
 1. **Database**: We need to know the name of the specific database to which to connect.
-1. **User**: If we want to connect to the database, we'll the name of a database user.
+1. **User**: If we want to connect to the database, we'll need the name of a database user.
 1. **Password**: We'll also need to know the password associated with that user.

 This list specifies what our database server *produces* and what our webserver